 See What is U-6 Unemployment? for more details.

-But tracking Employment data should be much more straight forward than tracking Un-Employment.
+But you would think tracking Employment data should be much more straight forward than tracking Un-Employment.
 If you work for an employer for as little as 1 hour a week, your employer reports the existence of that job to the Bureau of Labor Statistics.
 Every month the Bureau of Labor Statistics surveys about 141,000 businesses and government agencies, representing approximately 486,000 individual work-sites in order to provide data on employment, hours, and earnings of workers on non-farm payrolls.
 They tabulate this in their Current Employment Statistics (CES) program.
 About 40% of the establishments surveyed are businesses with fewer than 20 employees but this survey generally does not include self-employed individuals.
 But for some reason the BLS went back 20 years and changed all the numbers in January of 2013 (only a little at first but the difference grew larger as time went on) See BLS Changes Employment Numbers for the details.

 Employment vs. Recessions